miguelcleon/ODM2DataSharingPortal/src/hydroshare_util/README.md

         #       "refresh_token": "<your_refresh_token>",
         #       "scope": "read write"
         #   }
-        token = AuthUtil.authorize_client_callback(authorization_code)
     except:
         # authorization failed
         return redirect('/<authorization_failure_url>')

-    auth = AuthUtil.authorize(token=token)
+    auth_util = AuthUtil.authorize(token=token)

-    # do other stuff like save the access token to a database and redirecting the user to a success page
+    # do other stuff like save the access token to a database and redirect the user to a success page
     ...
 ```